GDGToulouse/site-devfest-2020/README.md

 hugo server -D
 ```

-Notice that the `-D` flag is used to rendrer draft elements,
+Notice that the `-D` flag is used to render draft elements,
 you also can add the `-F` to build elements planed for future.

 More information [here](https://gohugo.io/commands/hugo_server/)